2i2c-org/team-compass/finance/strategy.md

 Monthly burn rate
 : `monthly recurring revenue - monthly costs`.
 This is the amount by which our cash-on-hand changes each month.
-  We do not include most grants in our revenue calculations, as these are treated as one-off opportunities to grow our runway.
+  We do not include most grants in [our budget revenue projections](accounting:projections), as these are treated as one-off opportunities to grow our runway.

 Runway
 : `cash on hand / monthly burn rate`.
 This is the number of months at our current burn rate before we run out of funds.
-  If we know more about expected increases in funding, we can also calculate by projecting current numbers into the future and seeing when we hit `$0`.
+  If we know more about expected increases in funding, we can also calculate by [projecting current numbers into the future](accounting:projections) and seeing when we hit `$0`.

-## Runway and cash-on-hand strategy

-We should **keep our runway in an optimal zone**.
+## Cycles of capacity growth

+We expect our runway to grow and shrink as we move between cycles of capacity growth and commitment growth.

 If our runway is too long, it means we are not investing enough in our operations and under-achieving our impact.
 If our runway is too short, it means that we are running the risk that we'll run out of funding.
 Here's what these cycles should look like:

-1. Invest to grow our capacity to serve, develop, and experiment.
-This will *increase* our burn rate (and shorten our runway).
+1. **Capacity growth**.
+Invest to grow our capacity to serve, develop, and experiment.
+This will _shorten our runway_ (by increasing our costs).
-2. Invest in growing revenue via contracts at a fixed capacity.
-This will *decrease* our burn rate (and lengthen our runway).
+2. **Commitment growth**.
+Invest in growing revenue via contracts and grants at a fixed capacity.
+This will _lengthen our runway_ (by increasing our revenue).

 ## Optimal runway

+Our goal is to **keep our runway around 12 months, but to keep it roughly flat over time**[^practices].
+Here are the bounds for our optimal burn rate:

-Best-practices in the start-up ecosystem recommends a runway between 16-24 months.
+[^practices]: Best-practices in the start-up ecosystem recommends a runway between 16-24 months.
     The [Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/) recommend 12 months of operating costs on-hand.

-Our goal is to **keep our runway around 12 months, but to keep it roughly flat over time**.
-Here are the bounds for our optimal burn rate:

 - **24 months**: 🚨Alarm bells!
 We are spending too little, we should hire or pay others for work.
 - **18 months**: Focus on growing capacity.
 We can hire somebody without being too worried about finances.